0xSPIRIT/sculpture/README.txt

 To build, call build_release.bat from your terminal. an executable should be generated in bin_release\ and you should be good to go!
+Just make sure these relevent DLLs are in the same folder as the
+executable:
+- libfreetype-6.dll
+- libpng16-16.dll
+- SDL2.dll
+- SDL2_image.dll
+- SDL2_mixer.dll
+- SDL2_ttf.dll
+- zlib1.dll

-To build with emscripten (webassembly), ensure you have emscripten installed with emcc.exe in your PATH.
+To build with emscripten (webassembly), ensure you have emscripten installed and you call emsdk_env.bat.
 Then, call build_emscripten.bat.
-Output for this should be in a new folder called out\
+Output for this should be in a new folder called emscripten\